 Mean score of companies in the Glass Products industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2024, AGC Inc., headquartered in Japan, reported total greenhouse gas emissions of approximately 9,581,000,000 kg CO2e.
-This figure includes 5,781,000,000 kg CO2e from Scope 1 emissions, 4,132,000,000 kg CO2e from Scope 2 emissions, and 9,646,000,000 kg CO2e from Scope 3 emissions.
-The Scope 3 emissions breakdown reveals significant contributions from purchased goods and services (3,738,000,000 kg CO2e) and the end-of-life treatment of sold products (1,168,000,000 kg CO2e).
-AGC has set ambitious climate commitments, aiming for a 30% reduction in absolute Scope 1 and 2 emissions by 2030, using 2019 as the baseline year.
-Additionally, they target a 30% reduction in Scope 3 emissions from key categories, including purchased goods and services, processing of sold products, use of sold products, and end-of-life treatment of sold products, also by 2030.
-Furthermore, AGC is committed to achieving net-zero carbon emissions by 2050 across all scopes.
-The company has made strides in emissions intensity reduction, targeting a 50% decrease in emissions intensity per unit of sales for both Scope 1 and Scope 2 by 2030.
-These targets align with the Science Based Targets initiative (SBTi) and reflect AGC's commitment to sustainable practices and reducing its carbon footprint in the building products sector.
+In 2024, AGC Inc., headquartered in Japan, reported total greenhouse gas emissions of approximately 9,581,000,000 kg CO2e, comprising 5,781,000,000 kg CO2e from Scope 1, 4,132,000,000 kg CO2e from Scope 2, and 9,646,000,000 kg CO2e from Scope 3 emissions.
+The company has set ambitious targets to reduce its carbon footprint, aiming for a 30% reduction in absolute Scope 1 and 2 emissions by 2030, using 2019 as the baseline year.
+Additionally, AGC is committed to a 30% reduction in Scope 3 emissions from key categories, including purchased goods and services, processing of sold products, use of sold products, and end-of-life treatment of sold products, also by 2030.
+AGC has established a long-term goal of achieving net-zero carbon emissions by 2050 for both Scope 1 and Scope 2 emissions.
+The company is also focused on engaging its suppliers, with a target that 30% of them will have science-based targets by 2027.
+This commitment aligns with AGC's broader sustainability strategy, which includes reducing emissions intensity per unit of sales by 50% for both Scope 1 and Scope 2 by 2030.
+The emissions data and reduction targets are sourced directly from AGC Inc. and are not cascaded from any parent organization.
+AGC's initiatives reflect a proactive approach to addressing climate change and enhancing sustainability within its operations and supply chain.

 Access structured emissions data, company-specific emission factors, and source documents